Ruturajn/ESE5190-setup-guide/Basic_Setup.md

     - I use my nvim configuration located in my [Dotfiles](https://github.com/Ruturajn/Dotfiles/tree/main/nvim).

-### PUTTY
+### PuTTY or MobaXterm

-Installing *PUTTY* is relatively very simple, you can just navigate to [PUTTY's Downloads Page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), and grab the `64-bit-msi` installer (assuming you are on a 64-bit system).
-Then just follow, the guided install, and PUTTY should be setup on your system.
+- Installing *PuTTY* is relatively very simple, you can just navigate to [PuTTY's Downloads Page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), and grab the `64-bit-msi` installer (assuming you are on a 64-bit system).
+Then just follow, the guided install, and PuTTY should be setup on your system.
+- I already have *MobaXterm* setup on my system for accessing *Cadence* on *Biglab*, so I will be using the *PuTTY* built into that as my serial console.
+To get *MobaXterm*, you can check out the [Downloads](https://mobaxterm.mobatek.net/download.html) page, and install the *Free* version, by following the guided installer.

 ***This marks the end of our basic setup, going forward we will be using this for programming the RP2040.***